-If you are investigated for an abuse report, you need to show that you've collected your list legitimately and that the complaint against you was made in error.
-If we can't be sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your list.
+If you are investigated for an abuse report, you need to show that you've collected your audience legitimately and that the complaint against you was made in error.
+If we can't be sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your audience.

 Some abuse reports are the result of a subscribed contact marking mail as spam either by mistake or because they don't realize that marking mail as spam actually generates an abuse report.